Information for new students

 - Obstacles caused by the practical arrangements required by the illness or injury: an adequate clarification e.g. a certificate from the student housing foundation that the student is on the waiting list for an apartment required by his or her injury.
 The student's own notification is not an adequate clarification.

-Documents proving legal grounds for abscence must be submitted in Finnish, Swedish or English.
-The documents that prove the legal grounds for your absence must be submitted by post or brought to the Laurea Admissions Services Office by the same deadline which is given for confirming the study place offered and for registering for the academic year.
+Documents proving legal grounds for abscence must be submitted in Finnish or Swedish or English.
+The documents that prove the legal grounds for your absence must be submitted to the Laurea Admissions Services Office by the same deadline which is given for confirming the study place offered and for registering for the academic year.

 Documents sent by post must also arrive to the Admissions Services by the given deadline.
-If the legal grounds for absence concerns only one academic term (for example service under Conscription Act or maternity leave begins in January), you may either enroll as absent for the entire academic year or you may change your enrollment from present to absent for the spring academic term during the enrollment period for the spring term.
+If the legal grounds for absence concerns only one academic term (for example service under Conscription Act or maternity leave begins in January), you may either enroll as absent for the entire academic year or you may change your enrollment for the spring term during the enrollment period for the spring term.

 All documents must be delivered to the address: